What you will learn

 The dual major in Optical Engineering is only awarded in conjunction with completion of an ABET-accredited Bachelor's degree in an engineering discipline (e.g., BSEE, BSREE, BSMMET, BSEET).
 To get the dual major in Optical Engineering, students must complete 40 credits.
-The capstone project is expected to incorporate significant optical engineering elements as well.
+The capstone project completed by senior students is expected to incorporate significant optical engineering elements as well.